dan-v/rattlesnakeos-stack/README.md

 * You'll need AWS credentials with `AdministratorAccess` access.
 If you're not sure how to do that, you can follow [this step by step guide](https://serverless-stack.com/chapters/create-an-iam-user.html).
 * Install the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/installing.html) for your platform and [configure](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) it to use these credentials.

+## Installation of rattlesnakeos-stack tool
+The easiest way is to download a pre-built binary from the [Github Releases](https://github.com/dan-v/rattlesnakeos-stack/releases) page.
+The other option is to compile from source (see `Build from Source` section).

-## Deployment
+## Deployment of stack using rattlesnakeos-stack tool
-Pick a name for your stack and replace 'rattlesnakeos-\<yourstackname>' with your own name. <b>Note: this name has to be unique or it will fail to provision.</b>
+The `rattlesnakeos-stack` tool will handle deploying all the required AWS infrastructure needed to run ongoing builds of RattlesnakeOS.
+After initial deployment, your first build will automatically start; by default it is configured to build on a weekly basis after this (see the FAQ for details on how to modify build schedule).
+When deploying your stack with `rattlesnakeos-stack`, you'll need to pick a unique name to replace 'rattlesnakeos-\<yourstackname>' in the commands below. <b>Note: this name has to be unique or it will fail to provision.</b>
 * Deploy environment for Pixel XL (marlin)

     ```sh